How To Get On The First Page Of Google & Stay There

 - Meta Description

 At this point, you may be asking yourself what ranking signals are exactly.
 Don’t worry.
 We’ll break down some of the most important ones for you.

 General Overview Of Google’s Ranking Signals

-As of 2020, Google has over 200 ranking signals in their core ranking algorithm RankBrain.
+As of 2020, Google has over 200 ranking signals in its core ranking algorithm RankBrain.
 Keep in mind that these signals are updated sometimes abruptly.
 As a result, rankings are volatile.